RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/scoop-portal/server/backend-setup.md

 For setup and after any changes to the Prisma schema, push the schema to the database:
 `npx prisma db push`

 The database can be seeded with:
 `npx prisma db seed`

 You can use Prisma Studio as a GUI to see data held in the Prisma Schema:
 `npx prisma studio`

+Generate the Prisma schema from the current database schema:
+`npx prisma db pull`

 Reset database (drops all tables)
 `npx prisma migrate reset`

 If modifying or adding Prisma models, delete schema.prisma inside `src/generated/prisma` (NOT schema.prisma inside `prisma/models/`), the generate the Prisma client with:
 `npx prisma generate`
 This will generate a new schema.prisma inside the `src/generated/prisma` and update the schema.